-Channel 4 has announced Highlife, described as "the first Black British premium reality series".
+Channel 4 has revealed the cast for Highlife, described as "the first Black British premium reality series".

-The series will air later this year in the 10PM slot as part of Channel 4 Represents: Black to Front, previously announced as Black Takeover in August 2020.
+The series will debut on Friday, 10 September at 10PM as part of Channel 4 Represents: Black to Front.

 Channel 4 share: "Highlife follows the lives and loves of a group of ambitious, glamourous young Nigerian Brits all chasing their own idea of success.

-"Showcasing a community where high family expectations often impact career choices, relationships and even friendship groups the series is an aspirational and authentic portrayal of British life through a totally distinct but utterly relatable lens."
+"Highlighting a community where high family expectations often impact career choices, relationships and even friendship groups, the four-part docu-ality series is an aspirational but utterly relatable authentic portrayal of British life."

 Channel 4 commissioning editor Vivienne Molokwu, who is one of the forces behind Black To Front said: “This four-part series represents an exciting opportunity to portray young Black Britain without a gun or gang in sight.